purescript-contrib/purescript-uri/README.md

 ## Documentation

-`purescript-uri` documentation is stored in a few places:
+`uri` documentation is stored in a few places:

 1. Module documentation is [published on Pursuit](https://pursuit.purescript.org/packages/purescript-uri).
 2. Written documentation and [the changelog](./docs/CHANGELOG.md) are kept in [the docs directory](./docs).